★★★★★

 Deep Knots in Shoulder Blade

-They can come out of nowhere: one moment you’re fine, and the next a spot of painful muscle tension is aching in your shoulder blade.
+They can come out of nowhere: one moment you’re fine, and the next a spot of painful muscle tension is aching in your shoulder blades.

 What Are Muscle Knots

 Most commonly referred to as muscle knots, these tender spots may also be called trigger points or myofascial pain.
 They are an area of overexcited muscle tissue that gets tight, and it can get tight for a number of reasons: repetitive stress, overuse, poor posture, or hard workouts.
 Essentially, they are a specific localized area where the muscle is not relaxing like it should be.
+These muscle knots are tense muscle fibers that cause localized pain and discomfort.
 The tension in the muscle can put pressure on nerves which then results in pain.

 The pain may not be limited to the tight muscle itself.
 Sometimes muscle knots in the upper back, especially around the trapezius and scapular area, can refer up to the ear and head, which could cause headaches.